 I didn’t really see much of Hong Kong, but I can declare that Kowloon is a good place to be ill.

 I spent the rest of the day remaining close to toilets.
-A fever had started and found I needed aircon to cool down or sunlight to keep warm, depending what the fever was doing.
+A fever had started and I found I needed aircon to cool down or sunlight to keep warm, depending what the fever was doing.
 I split my time between the cafe at the Natural History Museum and Kowloon Park.
 Both had great toilets and free WiFi, so I got on with some blogging.
-Free WiFi in a park!?
-Brilliant.
+Free WiFi in a park you ask?
+Yes this is quite normal in a lot of the world.

 Five hours passed quite quickly and I decided to get to the airport early.
 The illness was worsening and I wanted to get to the airport whilst I was able.
 I had no intention of being stuck in Hong Kong alone and unwell.
 I had a lounge to utilise too.